Erasiel/algds-eng/exercises/solutions/solutions_04_dynamic_programming.md

 Our goal is to get to the top of the $n$-th step in a very long flight of stairs.
 We can only move either one or two steps with at a time and we can not go backwards.
 Design and implement a recursive algorithm that finds the number of distinct movement sequences we can take to get to get on top of the $n$-th step.

 `board`:<br />
 On a custom chess board with $n \times m$ positions, we want to move from the top-left corner to the bottom-right corner.
 We can only move one position down or right at a time and we can not go backwards.
-Design and implement a recursive algorithm that finds the number of distinct movement sequences we can take to get to get to the top-right corner.
+Design and implement a recursive algorithm that finds the number of distinct movement sequences we can take to get to get to the bottom-right corner.

 Use the following outlines: